Background pattern

 ViiV Healthcare UK Limited

-This information is intended solely for healthcare professionals who should read it together with the complete prescribing information (Summary of Product Characteristics).
+This information is intended solely for doctors or healthcare professionals who must read it together with the complete prescribing information (Summary of Product Characteristics).

 Summary